 For women going through perimenopause, more hormonal mayhem is the last thing they need.
 Along with practicing regular stress-management techniques (such as meditation and yoga), supplementing with nutrients to help promote a state of calm can help you feel less on edge and get better sleep.
 L-theanine has been shown to help those with stress-related woes.

-Sweet Dreams is a sleep supporting formula that contains ingredients that help to calm your mind and promote restorative sleep.”
+Adrenal Calm is a sleep supporting formula that contains ingredients that help to calm your mind and promote restorative sleep.

 Passionflower is a nervine herb that supports the activity of GABA, a neurotransmitter that helps you find your chill.
 If you’re feeling tired but wired and struggle to fall asleep (a common complaint amongst perimenopausal women), passionflower could be helpful.
 It’s a known sedative and may also help with mild anxiety.